ViaVersion/ViaFabricPlus/README.md

 ### This project has nothing to do with the original ViaFabric and is therefore also not compact

 ## Why?
-ViaFabricPlus is supposed to be an alternative to [multiconnect](https://github.com/Earthcomputer/multiconnect) that offers more compactness and more clientside improvements, <br>
-as ViaFabricPlus implements all Via platforms (ViaVersion, ViaBackwards, ViaLegacy, ViaAprilFools, ViaBedrock) and adds tons <br>
-of clientside fixes and QoL improvements like old rendering for all platforms.
+ViaFabricPlus is supposed to be an alternative to [multiconnect](https://github.com/Earthcomputer/multiconnect) that offers more compactness and more clientside improvements, as ViaFabricPlus implements all Via platforms (ViaVersion, ViaBackwards, ViaLegacy, ViaAprilFools, ViaBedrock) and adds tons of clientside fixes and QoL improvements like old rendering for all platforms.

 ## Contact
 If you encounter any issues, please report them on the